Metric/Materia/README.md

 Intel Processor Warning
 ========================
 If you are using a laptop with both an Intel processor and a discrete GPU.
 Please make sure in your discrete GPU control panel, Materia is set to use the discete GPU, rather than Intel processor.
-Intel processor GPU is not supported in some cases, or may produce incorrect results, compared to a proper NVIDIA or Radeon discete GPU.
+Intel processor GPU is not supported in some cases, or may produce incorrect results, compared to a proper NVIDIA or Radeon discrete GPU.

 Known Bugs
 ====================